Starbucks Brown Sugar Shaken Espresso

 Blonde Espresso

 Blonde espresso is the best choice for this recipe, and it’s what Starbucks uses.
 The blonde roast has a light and slightly sweeter flavor than their Pike Place or Italian Dark Roast.
 The blonde gives this drink a balanced flavor.
 You can buy Veranda Blonde whole bean coffee at Starbucks, most large grocery stores, or online.
+If you prefer a different brand, stick with a light or blonde roast for a similar flavor.

 Brown Sugar

 Starbucks recommends using light brown sugar, but you can also use dark.
-Vegans, look for an organic brown sugar to avoid bone char.
+Vegans, look for organic brown sugar to avoid bone char.

 Cinnamon